mcdonc/djangocon2012-pyramid-talk/presentation.rst

 Django Extensibility Does It Right
 ----------------------------------

+- Replaceable backends for authentication and storage, etc.

 ..
 Thriving third-party plugin environment.
 Major quibbles about extensibility, but people make this part of Django work for them.

-- Replaceable backends for authentication.

-- Replaceable backends for storage.

 - Encourages an environment of plugins at different levels.